Summary

 Meg suddenly feels herself torn apart from Charles and Calvin and thrust into silent darkness.
 She tries to cry out to them but finds she does not even have a body, much less a voice.
 Suddenly, she feels her heart beating again and sees Charles and Calvin shimmer back into material presence.
 Mrs. Whatsit, Mrs. Who, and Mrs. Which inform the children that they are on the planet Uriel.
 When Calvin inquires into their mode of travel, Mrs. Whatsit explains that they do not travel at any one speed, but rather "tesser" or "wrinkle" through space.
 Meg wonders if this term relates to the "tesseract" that Mrs. Whatsit mentioned earlier.

 Mrs. Whatsit tells the children that the life of their father is threatened, and they are on their way to him, but first they have stopped to learn what they are up against.
-With Mrs. Who's permission, Mrs. Whatsit transforms herself into a beautiful creature with a horse's body and a human torso.
+With Mrs. Which's permission, Mrs. Whatsit transforms herself into a beautiful winged creature with a horse's body and a human torso, a glorious creature that looks unlike anything Meg has ever seen.
 Calvin falls to his knees in shameless devotion, but Mrs. Whatsit admonishes him for his unthinking worship of her.

 The children climb on Mrs. Whatsit's back and she flies across fertile fields and a great plateau of granite-like rock.
 Below, beautiful creatures perform a musical dance in a garden, and Mrs. Whatsit translates their music into the words of the Biblical verses of Isaiah 42:10-12.
-Meg is overcome with joy and instinctively reaches out for Calvin's hand.
-As they travel upward through the rarefied atmosphere, Mrs. Whatsit hands them each clusters of flowers and tells them to breathe through them when the air becomes too thin.
+Meg is overcome with joy and touches Calvin's hand.
+As they travel upward through the rarefied atmosphere, Mrs. Whatsit calls on a creature to bring them each a flower and tells them to breathe through them when the air becomes too thin.

 Analysis

 On the planet Uriel, the children encounter both the tremendous good and the tremendous evil that are currently at battle with one another.
-The vision of the good, consisting of beautiful creatures engaged in musical dance, compels Meg to hold out her hand to Calvin.
-Through she does not yet realize it, this love she feels as she reaches out to Calvin will be her ultimate weapon in fighting off the evil forces.
+The vision of the good, consisting of beautiful creatures engaged in musical dance, compels Meg to touch Calvin's fingers.
+Through she does not yet realize it, this love she feels as she and Calvin touch will be her ultimate weapon in fighting off the evil forces.